Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Provide accurate and detailed information in the application form, addressing all required fields and questions.
 Be concise yet comprehensive in your responses, making sure you stay clear and coherent.

 Although you won’t normally need to repay a grant like you do with a loan, you’ll still need to demonstrate that yours is a viable business capable of growth.
+In plain terms, the organisation supplying the grant wants to make sure the money gets put to good use.

 Attach supporting documents